wgetJane/ttt-weapon-rework/README.md

 the purpose of this change is to make snipers easier to avoid and react to

-**more accurate fire rates**:\
+**accurate fire rates**:\
-guns will now attempt to shoot at a more accurate fire rate
+guns now have accurate fire rates, which means that they will shoot as fast as they should

 without this change, a gun's fire rate can be slower depending on the server's framerate